VIRGINIA

 (1861), near Chatham Heights

-A CSA training camp near Claiborne's Run, between present-day Ferry Road (County Rt.
+A CSA recruiting and training camp near Claiborne's Run, between present-day Ferry Road (County Rt.
 606) and White Oak Road (VA 218).

 (1862 - 1863), near Falmouth

-A large Union winter encampment area (November 1862 - June 1863), encompassing several individual sites including Grafton, Chatham Heights, and Ferry Farm.
+A large Union winter encampment area (November 1862 - June 1863), used by the II, III, and IX Corps, Army of the Potomac, encompassing several concentrated areas including Grafton (formerly Falmouth Station) (III Corps), Chatham Heights (IX Corps), and Ferry Farm (IX Corps).

 Camp Humphreys (1) was located along present-day Forbes Street.